Luis-Licea/luisliceatorres.com/_posts/2024-12-07-houston-and-webster-area-dance-classes.md

 ## [Bay Area Whip Dance Club] | \$100

 The yearly membership is $100.
 That is very cheap!
+The classes take place inside the [Walter Hall Banquet Hall].

 | Time   | Tuesday          |
 | ------ | ---------------- |